we2004/MeProject/README.md

 ## Description

-MeProject is personal project management desktop application, it provides a simple workspace for creating and managing projects, tracking tasks, adding notes, and monitoring project progress.
+MeProject is personal project management application, it provides a simple workspace for creating and managing projects, tracking tasks, adding notes, and monitoring project progress.

 ## Live Demo